NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Analyze Information.md

 You can stoke your mind into a burst of analytical prowess.
-You can cast 3rd-rank [[Spells/Hypercognition|Hypercognition]] once per day as a divine innate spell.
+You can cast 3rd-rank [[Hypercognition|Hypercognition]] once per day as a divine innate spell.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*